MSN: Multi-Style Network for Trajectory Prediction

-As shown in \FIG{fig_stylized_loss}, each style channel in the style proposal sub-network will be tuned with the stylized loss when training.
-Since different sample categories (styles) are used when training each channel.
-At the same time, the overall optimization goal of the network is the superposition of $k_c$ different $L_{sty}$.
-Therefore, \MODEL~has the property of multi-style prediction.
-Each stylized generator (style channel) will be randomly initialized before training to ensure the sub-network could give $K_c$ ($K_c = 5$ in the above schematic figure) different end-point proposals to the target agent.
-Then, they learn how to adaptively classify samples into $K_c$ hidden behavior categories, learn how each category's behavior features distribute, and further learn different behavior patterns that different style channels should focus on.
-Finally, the sub-network could give multiple planning proposals with $K_c$ different styles in parallel from the corresponding channels.
+As shown in \FIG{fig_stylized_loss}, each style channel in the style proposal sub-network will be tuned with the corresponding stylized loss when training.
+The overall optimization goal is the superposition of all $K_c$ different $L_{sty}(k)$.
+Before training, each stylized generator $G_k$ (style channel) will be randomly initialized to ensure the whole network can forecast $K_c$ ($K_c = 5$ in the above schematic figure) different end-point proposals to the target agent.
+Then, they learn how to adaptively classify samples into $K_c$ categories, learn how each category's behavior features distribute, and further learn different behavior patterns that different style channels should focus on.
+Finally, the sub-network could output multiple proposals with $K_c$ different styles in parallel from the corresponding channels.